cseeyangchen/Flora/README.md

 <a id="-data_preparation"></a>

 We provide two options for data preparation:
  - **From scratch**: You can download the raw skeleton sequences and extract the skeleton features yourself.
 We provide all the pre-trained Shift-GCN weights required for this process.
-Additionally, you can also train the Shift-GCN by yourself follow the procedure of Shitf-GCN, meanwhile, we also provide the training scripts and introduce them below.
+Additionally, you can also train the Shift-GCN by yourself, following the procedure of Shift-GCN.
+Meanwhile, we also provide the training scripts, which are introduced below.
  - **Using pre-extracted features**: Alternatively, you can directly download the pre-extracted Shift-GCN skeleton features.
 We unify the feature formats from SynSE, SA-DAVE, STAR, and ours to ensure consistency across datasets.

 Further details about dataset splits can be found in our supplementary materials.